 20.3.
-The Hon'ble Minister from Kerala also circulated a written speech in which he inter alia suggested that assistive devices for physically challenged persons should be at Nil rate instead of

-5%; plywood should be taxed at a lower rate; high tax on cashew should be revisited; natural rubber should be taxed at Nil rate instead of 5%; ice used for freezing fish should be Nil rated instead of 12%; tax rate on non-AC restaurants should be reduced from 12% to 5%.
+The Hon'ble Minister from Kerala also circulated a written speech in which he inter alia suggested that assistive devices for physically challenged persons should be at Nil rate instead of 5%; plywood should be taxed at a lower rate; high tax on cashew should be revisited; natural rubber should be taxed at Nil rate instead of 5%; ice used for freezing fish should be Nil rated instead of 12%; tax rate on non-AC restaurants should be reduced from 12% to 5%.

-- 20.4.
+20.4.
 The Hon'ble Chairperson stated that many stakeholders had also met him and suggested change in rates.
 He suggested that all representations regarding reduction in rates of tax should be submitted within a day or two and these should be considered by the Fitment Committee of officers and their recommendations could be placed before the Council.
-The Council agreed to this suggestion. - 21.
-The Hon'ble Minister from West Bengal raised an issue regarding the timeline for implementation of GST.
+The Council agreed to this suggestion.

+21. The Hon'ble Minister from West Bengal raised an issue regarding the timeline for implementation of GST.
 He stated that the state of preparedness for GST roll out was not adequate because of several factors like Rules having not been finalised, GSTN not being fully ready, etc. He stated that because of this, July 2017 deadline for GST implementation looked difficult to achieve.
 He proposed that the deadline for implementation of GST should be extended by one month.
 The Hon'ble Chairperson observed that most of the issues relating to implementation of GST stood resolved by the Council.
-The Hon'ble Minister from Maharashtra stated that while passing the SGST Act, they had given an assurance in their Legislative Assembly that GST would be implemented by 1 July, 2017 and this deadline should not be changed.
-The Hon'ble Minister from Assam stated that the Council had decided the GST rollout by 1 July, 2017 and any extension in the deadline would adversely affect the entire market sentiment.
-The Hon'ble Minister from Chhattisgarh stated that extending the deadline for GST implementation would not send a good signal to the public.
+The Hon'ble Minister from Maharashtra stated that While passing the SGST Act, they had given an assurance in their Legislative Assembly that GST would be implemented by 1 July, 2017 and this deadline should not be changed.
+The Hon'ble Minister from Assam stated that extending the deadline for GST implementation would not send a good signal to the public.
 The Hon'ble Ministers from Goa, Uttarakhand and Uttar Pradesh also expressed that 1 July, 2017 deadline for GST implementation should not be changed.
-After discussion, the Council agreed to keep the deadline of GST implementation as 1 July, 2017. - 22.
-For agenda item 6, the Council approved the following proposals: - 22.1. to exempt the supply of 'electricity' from the levy of GST; - 22.2. to notify Section 10 of the CGST Act relating to Composition levy from 19 June, 2017 and the States that had enacted their SGST Act could also notify the same Section; - 22.3. to notify Sections 1, 3, 4 and 5 of the CGST Act, 2017 and Sections 1 and 3 of the IGST Act, 2017 from 19 June, 2017 and the States that had enacted their SGST Act, could also notify the same Sections (other than the IGST Act); - 22.4. to notify Sections 22 to 30 and Section 139 of the CGST Act, 2017 and Section 20 of the IGST Act, 2017 from 19 June, 2017 and the States that had enacted their SGST Act, to also notify the same Sections (other than the IGST Act); - 22.5. to defer a decision on the e-Way Bill system and to ascertain whether NIC along with GSTN could create an all-India e-Way Bill system in a short time frame;
+After discussion, the Council agreed to keep the deadline of GST implementation as 1 July, 2017.

+22. For agenda item 6, the Council approved the following proposals:

+22.1. to exempt the supply of 'electricity' from the levy of GST;

+22.2. to notify Section 10 of the CGST Act relating to Composition levy from 19 June, 2017 and the States that had enacted their SGST Act could also notify the same Section;

+22.3. to notify Sections 1, 3, 4 and 5 of the CGST Act, 2017 and Sections 1 and 3 of the IGST Act, 2017 from 19 June, 2017 and the States that had enacted their SGST Act, could also notify the same Sections (other than the IGST Act);

+22.4. to notify Sections 22 to 30 and Section 139 of the CGST Act, 2017 and Section 20 of the IGST Act, 2017 from 19 June, 2017 and the States that had enacted their SGST Act, to also notify the same Sections (other than the IGST Act);

+22.5. to defer a decision on the e-Way Bill system and to ascertain whether NIC along with GSTN could create an all-India e-Way Bill system in a short time frame;

-- 22.6. all representations regarding reduction in rates of tax to be submitted within a day or two and these shall be considered by the Fitment Committee of officers and their recommendations shall be placed before the Council; - 22.7. the deadline for GST implementation shall continue to be 1 July, 2017.
+22.6. all representations regarding reduction in rates of tax to be submitted within a day or two and these shall be considered by the Fitment Committee of officers and their recommendations shall be placed before the Council;

+22.7. the deadline for GST implementation shall continue to be 1 July, 2017.